 Writing your application

 Your answers to the questions on the application are critical in order to be shortlisted for the next stage.
 We don’t use your CV to shortlist your suitability.
 Be clear on why you want to join Sky and specifically the role you’re applying for.
 Don’t rush – we want to see that you’ve done your research, and really understand Sky.
-We'll also ask you some questions relating to the Sky Behaviours, so try to think of some good examples to help us understand more about you.

 Make your application stand out – there’s a limited word count, so you’ll need to focus on your own impact, not the achievements of a group.
 And make full use of the word count wherever you can to show off your motivation.